 Why Choose Sylvester Comprehensive Cancer Center?

 More cancer clinical trials than any other South Florida hospital.
-Collaboration: Ease of access.
-If appropriate for your cancer and stage, our clinical trials provide you with the very newest ways to treat and potentially cure your cancer.
+If appropriate for your cancer and stage, our clinical trials provide you with easy access to the very newest ways to treat and potentially cure your cancer.

 Multidisciplinary care teams with nationally recognized expertise.
-Collaboration that saves lives.
-Your care team is made up of experts in your exact type of cancer.
+Your care team is made up of experts in all aspects of your exact type of cancer.
 All of your physicians, nurses, and more collaborate to save lives.

-High-tech imaging expertise using the most advanced technology available.
-Skill that allows our providers to distinguish between normal and abnormal findingsmisdiagnosed; then to work with you to develop a personalized treatment plan for the right diagnosis.
+Imaging expertise using the most advanced technology available.
+Our providers’ expertise allows them to distinguish between normal and abnormal findings and work with you to develop a personalized treatment plan for the right diagnosis.

 Access to simultaneous reconstruction techniques.
-A testicular implants can be inserted during the same surgery as a testicle removal.
+Testicular implants can be inserted during the same surgery as a testicle removal.

-Surgeons among the nation’s most experienced surgeons.
+Some of the nation’s most experienced surgeons.
 Thanks to our expertise in nerve-sparing procedure, you can enjoy a higher quality of life and less post-operative pain.

 Our appointment specialists are ready to help you find what you need.
 Contact us today.